Claw the Unconquered: Fictional character biography

-The adventures of Claw, whose real name was Valcan, took place "in the realm of Pytharia" in a vaguely defined setting which resembled Earth's prehistory.
-His first adventure pitted him against "Occulas of the Yellow Eye", an evil sorcerer and king who was revealed to have murdered Claw's father, who had also had a deformed hand like his son.
-Occulas had received a prophecy which predicted that a claw-handed man would defeat him, and that prophecy became his reason for persecuting Valcan and his father.

-Claw's origin was revealed in #9, where Valcan learns that his family is cursed to have demon hands throughout their bloodline as a result of a deal his father made with demons.

-In later stories it was revealed that Claw existed on the same world (Pytharia) as the original Starfire, which is apparently not Earth.
-Both Starfire and Claw were revealed as two of the "eternal champions of the Sornaii".
-The implications of this revelation were never explored, as the series ended in a cliffhanger.

-Wonder Woman

-Claw's first in-continuity appearance in over twenty years occurs in Wonder Woman #21 (August 2008), where Wonder Woman and Stalker recruit Claw and Beowulf for a mission to slay the Demon Lord Dgrth.

-Justice League: Cry for Justice

-Prometheus uses a missile derived from one of Claw's gauntlets (described as originating "circa 13,902 BC") to neutralize Firestorm in Justice League: Cry for Justice #6 (March 2010).

-Time Masters: Vanishing Point

-Valcan returns in Time Masters: Vanishing Point #1 where he meets Rip Hunter.

-DC Universe

-In the pages of "Dark Nights: Death Metal", Claw the Unconquered is among the superheroes revived by Batman using a Black Lantern ring.
+Claw originates from the prehistoric realm of Pytharia, and possesses a demonic, clawed left hand due to a deal his father made with demons.
+The sorcerer Occulas learns that a clawed man will eventually defeat him and kills Valcan's father in an attempt to save himself.
+Claw and Starfire are later revealed to be champions of the Sornaii.

+Following his self-titled series, Claw appears in Wonder Woman, Time Masters: Vanishing Point, and Dark Nights: Death Metal.

 Powers and abilities

 Claw the Unconquered is an expert swordsman.
 He also wields a magical claw on his right arm.

 Other versions

 John Chan

 Another version of Claw is a superhero character created by Steven Seagle and Ken Hooper.
 He first appeared in Primal Force #1 (October 1994).
 An Asian youth from Hong Kong, this Claw has no direct ties to the original Claw, although he bears an identical misshapen hand.
 Claw's real name was John Chan.
 Chan became the Claw after buying an ancient suit of armour and sword.
 The Claw of Pytharia, which had been dormant in one of the gauntlets, cut off his hand with the sword and grafted itself in place.
 The demonic spirit of the claw increased his fighting skills, but made it difficult for him to control his anger.
 John Chan was a member of Primal Force throughout that series's 15 issue run.